rdalx42/zlang-1.50/README.md

 # zlang
-A interpreted WORK IN PROGRESS programming language built with c++
+AN interpreted WORK IN PROGRESS programming language built with c++